STATEMENT FROM THE PRESIDENT

 Experienced Property Tax Attorney

-Robert J. Gaines is an attorney and principal of Ridgefield Valuation which provides property tax representation to commercial, industrial and large residential owners before local Boards of Assessors.
-As a Massachusetts attorney who is an experienced property tax professional, specializing in commercial, industrial and large residential property, he also maintains a law practice which provides property tax representation, and has been practicing since 1977.
-Mr. Gaines' professional activities concentrate almost exclusively in the area of property tax representation.
-He has had extensive experience negotiating property tax abatements with local Massachusetts assessors, and has provided legal representation in numerous property tax appeals to the Massachusetts Appellate Tax Board.
-Since 1988, Mr. Gaines has represented over 1000 commercial and industrial property owners in more than 4,000 property tax abatement cases in over 150 cities and towns throughout the Commonwealth of Massachusetts.
-He has secured literally millions of dollars in property tax abatements for his clients, and maintains a reputation for excellence among local assessors and practitioners.
-Prior to his work as a property tax representative and attorney, Mr. Gaines was an Assistant Attorney General in the Commonwealth of Massachusetts' Public Protection Bureau, and later was a General Partner for a Massachusetts real estate development company.
+Robert J. Gaines is an attorney and President of Ridgefield Valuation, which provides property tax services to commercial, industrial and large residential owners before local Boards of Assessors.
+Mr. Gaines' professional activities concentrate almost exclusively in the area of property taxes.
+He has extensive experience negotiating property tax abatements with local Massachusetts assessors, and has provided legal representation in numerous property tax appeals to the Massachusetts Appellate Tax Board.
+Since 1988, Mr. Gaines has represented property owners in more than 4,500 property tax abatement cases in over 100 cities and towns throughout the Commonwealth of Massachusetts.
+He has secured literally millions of dollars in property tax savings for his clients, and maintains a reputation for excellence among local assessors and practitioners.
+Prior to his work providing property tax services and representation, Mr. Gaines was an Assistant Attorney General in the Commonwealth of Massachusetts' Public Protection Bureau, and later was a General Partner for a Massachusetts real estate development company.

 BRYAN D. GAINES, ESQ.

 Bryan D. Gaines is the Director of Valuation for Ridgefield.
-He spent over 6 years working for the City of Boston Assessing Department, where he helped administer a mass appraisal system for property valuation, and eventually became the Director of Assessing Services for all condominiums in Boston.
-Mr. Gaines negotiated, and acted on, hundreds of abatement applications during his time with the Boston Assessing Department, and is experienced testifying at the Appellate Tax Board on issues of fair market value.
-Mr. Gaines graduated from New England Law Boston in May 2019, and passed the Bar Exam in July.
+Since joining Ridgefield in 2018, Mr. Gaines has directly overseen day-to-day operations, including the preparation of all abatement applications and negotiations with municipalities.
+Prior to his work with Ridgefield, he spent over 6 years working for the City of Boston Assessing Department, where he helped administer a mass appraisal system for property valuation, and eventually became the Director of Assessing Services for all condominiums in Boston.
+Mr. Gaines has negotiated and acted on hundreds of abatement applications during his time with the Boston Assessing Department, and is experienced testifying at the Appellate Tax Board on issues of fair market value.
+As a licensed attorney in both Massachusetts and New Hampshire, Mr. Gaines is also active at a law practice that provides property tax representation.

 "I want to thank you for your success in reducing the property taxes on our automobile dealership...
 Through your efforts we received $7,505.41 in property tax abatements from the City of Peabody.
 That represented a reduction in our tax of 25.4%, which was no small task!
 In today's economy, property owners must be ever vigilant of the bottom line.
 Using Ridgefield Valuation to help control property taxes has proved to be a smart business decision.
 I highly recommend your services to any property owner concerned about the fairness and accuracy of his property taxes.
 Thanks again for doing a tremendous job for us!
 We look forward to working again with you in the future."